 And if you feel inspired, consider sharing your own story.
 Your experiences and perspectives are important, and may give others a much-needed boost of encouragement!

-When schools close or reopen, events are cancelled or modified, and social distancing is the new normal, it’s easy to feel isolated.
+With everything that we have collectively been experiencing, it’s easy to feel isolated.
 If you’re LGBTQ+, you may feel especially alone right now.
 But we are all in this together.
 Fear of the unknown, anxiety, and uncertainty are universal.

 Right now, things may feel scary, overwhelming, and strange.
 It may seem like there’s no end in sight.
 But feelings — and circumstances — are temporary.
 We’ll get through this.